QM/EFP calculations using BioEFP and FlexEFP

 _images/qm_w_cut.bmp

-Thus, we create a covalent QM-EFP boundary between \(C_{\beta}\) and \(C_{\alpha}\), reflected in the example above.
-The scripts will automatically cap the QM region with hydrogen atoms positioned between the boundary atoms, so the QM region in the QM/EFP calculations will look like this:
+A covalent QM-EFP boundary is therefore defined between \(C_{\beta}\) and \(C_{\alpha}\).
+The scripts automatically cap the QM region with hydrogen atoms positioned along the boundary bond, so the QM region in the QM/EFP calculation looks like this:

 _images/qm_capped.bmp

-We will discuss preparation of the EFP fragment for the boundary histidine later on.
+Preparation of the EFP fragment for the boundary histidine is discussed in QM-EFP boundary fragments.

 Fragmentation of the EFP region